kolkhis/tech-notes/homelab/troubleshooting.md

       ```
       The same error appears when trying to remove the template via the web UI.

-- To remove the kaput templates, we'll need to manually delete their
+- To remove the cooked templates, we'll need to manually delete their
   configuration files (stored in `/etc/pve/qemu-server/<VMID>.conf`).
   ```bash
   sudo rm /etc/pve/qemu-server/{103,9001}.conf